fsperotto/lts/lts/nts/pkg_docs/README.tex.md

-As an extension of the LSTM baseline, we combined three 1-layer LSTMs of different unit sizes to make a pseudo-3-layer LSTM and provided connections to the lower-order layers in each layerís time step representations.
+As an extension of the LSTM baseline, we combined three 1-layer LSTMs of different unit sizes to make a pseudo-3-layer LSTM and provided connections to the lower-order layers in each layer‚Äôs time step representations.
 The flow of this model was as follows:

 1. First, each batch was passed through a 1-layer, 1000-unit LSTM.
 This